So Happily Unsatisfied

-The band retained the rights in early 2006 and released the album on iTunes and Amazon for mp3 download.
+In 2018 Sony Music released the album on Digital Download and Streaming services. the band was not notified until fans began to point it out to them via their social media platforms. they still do not own the rights to the music nor can they issue the album on CD or vinyl as many fans have wanted for over 20 years now.

 Track listing

 Demo recordings

 In 2013, during the relaunch of the band's website, the band released two sets of demos that were recorded during the recording sessions for the album.
 They made both sets available for purchase on their website.

 SHU Demos 2001

 Singer John Hampson wrote on the band's website of these recordings: